chenningg/cz4031-sql-query-optimizer/README.md

 First, clone this repository to a local folder on your computer.
 This repository contains two main folders - the `/api` backend (server), and the `/frontend` (client).
 To ensure that this project runs correctly, kindly head into each folder and follow the installation and setup instructions in their respective READMEs.

-Other than the instructions in those two folders, the following setup instructions below are only required if you:
+Other than the instructions in those two folders, the following setup instructions below are required if you:

 - Have not installed Postgresql on your computer.
 - Have not generated a set of [TPC-H](http://www.tpc.org/tpch/) dummy data and populated a Postgresql database with it.

-Additionally, if you wish to use [Picasso](https://dsl.cds.iisc.ac.in/projects/PICASSO/picasso_download/license.htm), a DBMS query optimization visualizer, you may follow the setup instructions below as well.
-This is optional and NOT required for this project to function correctly.

 ## Setting up Postgresql and the TPC-H dataset